najnesnaj/pinetime-zephyr/manual/display.rst

 Included in the zephyr distribution are :
 - the Little Graphics Library  (LVGL)
-- Character framebuffer (cfb)
+- Character frame buffer (cfb)

 For the pinetime the LVGL library might be a good option, since it has a big screen, colors and (!) is touch sensitive.

-For the DS-D6 which has a monochrome OLED small display, the character framebuffer could be the best option.
+For the DS-D6 which has a monochrome OLED small display, the character frame buffer could be the best option.

 The human eye